Skip to content

 Measuring IPC of echo state network

-In the following cell, we generate a 1-input, 100-dimensional ESN and store its response to a 100,000-step input time series generated from i.i.d. uniform random numbers in [-1, 1] as xs.
+The following example shows how to measure the IPC of an echo state network (ESN), a type of recurrent neural network.
+The following cell generates a 1-input, 100-dimensional ESN and stores its response to a 100,000-step input time series generated from i.i.d. uniform random numbers in [-1, 1] as xs.
+When you use it, replace this xs with the time series of the system to be measured.

 import numpy as np